Dino Park Mini Golf in Phuket

 Popular with both adults and kids, Dino Park is an ideal family outing destination.
 Because of Phuket’s high humidity and heat, it’s best to frequent the place after the heat of day has abated.
 The 18-hole mini-golf course has different dinosaurs at each hole and is challenging in parts but nevertheless ‘doable’ for younger players.
-The clever lighting and atmospheric volcano that ‘erupts’ every 30 minutes with ersatz flames and a fog-like spray is best appreciated after dusk.
-Read More...
+The Read More...

 - Location: Situated on the road between Kata and Nai Harn

 Kata Noi is a cosy little bay found at the end of a beachside dead-end, just a few minutes' drive over the hill from Kata beach.
 There's not much to do in Kata Noi apart from relax, take a walk along the shore, snorkel, swim, or admiring the wonderful scenery.
 Soft sand, crystal clear water and Read More...

 Kata Night Market is a covered shopping area with a very large food court and a selection of mostly tourist-oriented stalls.
 Found on Kata New Road, it is impossible to miss the giant gorilla and Hulk statues by the entrances.
 Indeed, it should not be missed as you will find plenty of good savings on meals Read More...

 - Opening Hours: 17:00 – late

 Kata Noi Viewpoint Bars

 Some of the island’s most spectacular viewpoints are along the winding, hilly road from Kata Beach to Nai Harn village.
 This is where you’ll find the oddly-named Karon Viewpoint (it’s actually above Kata Noi Beach) that many people refer to as the ‘Saam-haad’ (Three-beach) viewpoint.